Zeranny/ezedits-wiki/commands/spline/advanced-spline-shapes.md

 Generates a noise-based spline along the selected positions.

 * <mark style="color:orange;">**`<Palette>`**</mark>:
-  * Specifies the block palette.
+  * Specifies the blocks that the spline should be made out of.
 * <mark style="color:orange;">**`[noise]`**</mark> (Default: "Perlin(Freq:2,z:0.5)"):
   * The noise that should be embedded along the spline path.
 * <mark style="color:orange;">**`[depth]`**</mark> (Default: 0.7):